Applying for Postdoc Fellowships

 - Principal Investigator (PI): What qualities in a PI/mentor are important?
 How will you assess and compare?

-Call 609-258-3325 to set up a 30-minute individual appointment with Kate Coppola, senior associate director, career counseling, to discuss whether a postdoc may fit into your future plans.
+Call 609-258-3325 to set up a 30-minute individual appointment with Kate Coppola, senior associate director, career advising, to discuss whether a postdoc may fit into your future plans.